 - Constant compression rate: apply an increasingly higher compression force until the unit being tested fails.

-- Apply and hold: forces are applied to the load and the pressure is maintained, in order to test the resistance against these situations.
+- Apply and hold: forces are applied to the load and the pressure is maintained, to test the resistance against these situations.
 Through this test, the compressometer offers a simulation of the type of hazard that might be experienced by a package when load units are stacked for a given amount of time.

 - Apply and release: compression forces are applied to a load and then released, verifying whether the package has resisted.